 Bromate is tested monthly per DEP requirements for water systems that treat with ozone.
 Bromide in the raw water may be converted into bromate following ozonation.
-EPA's RAA Maximum Contaminant Level (MCL) standard for bromate is 10 ug/L.
+EPA's RAA Maximum Contaminant Level (MCL) standard for bromate is 10 μg/L.

 The RAA for TTHMs and HAA5s for MWRA's Compliance Program (represented as the line in the top two graphs below) remain below current standards.
-The RAA for TTHMs =12.2 ug/L; HAA5s = 12.4 ug/L. CVA's DBP levels continue to be below current standards.
-UV-254 levels are currently around 0.06 A/cm.
-The current RAA for Bromate = 0.0 ug/L.
+The RAA for TTHMs =8.7 $\mu$ g/L; HAA5s = 7.4 $\mu$ g/L. CVA's DBP levels continue to be below current standards.
+UV-254 levels are currently around 0.04 A/cm.
+The current RAA for Bromate = 0.0 $\mu$ g/L.

-MWRA Monthly Water Quality Analysis January 2010
+Updated: February 18, 2011 MWRA Monthly Water Quality Analysis October 2010

 This page provides information on water quality at four locations in the MWRA transmission system.
 Results reflect a "snapshot" in time and may not represent typical conditions.
 Monitoring for parameters indicated in bold is quarterly as they either have minimal variability or are always below detection limits.
 The "Wachusett System" locations represent raw water from the Wachusett Reservoir (CWTP inlet) and finished water leaving the treatment plant (CWTP Finished water tap).
 The "CVA System" locations represent raw water from the Quabbin Reservoir (WDF) and finished water after all treatment (LMS).
+See www.mwra.com for additional information on other parameters which are monitored less frequently.